lumeland/lume.land/docs/configuration/config-file.md

 ### middlewares

-Use this option to add middlewares to the local web server.
-There are some middlewares for common needs at `lume/middlewares/*`, but you can create custom middlewares easily.
+Use this option to add middleware to the local web server.
+There are some middleware options for common needs at `lume/middlewares/*`, but you can create custom middleware easily.
 More info in the
 [Server documentation](../core/server.md#middlewares).

 ```ts